 What’s the battery life like on the LG TONE Free FP8?

-> Five minutes in the case yields an hour of play.
+Five minutes in the case yields an hour of play.
 Wait an hour to fully charge the FP8, and two hours to fully charge the case.
 In our testing with ANC on the FP8 lasted 6 hours and 2 minutes, which is basically spot-on for what LG claims.
-This is a pretty impressive and healthy battery life for ANC wireless earbuds.
+This is a pretty healthy battery life for ANC wireless earbuds and a small case.
 Meanwhile, the case supplies an additional 15 hours of battery life (with ANC on).

-> How good is the noise cancellation on the LG TONE Free FP8?
+How good is the noise cancellation on the LG TONE Free FP8?

-> You get the options of Noise Cancelling and Ambient Sound.
-Under each are two levels of intensity to choose from.
+You get the options of noise Cancelling and Ambient Sound modes.
+Under each header are two levels of intensity to choose from.
 With ANC you get high and low modes, and in the Ambient Sound setting, you get Listening mode (to hear your environment) and Conversation mode.

-> High noise cancellation hushes my clothes dryer significantly, though occasionally some drones turn into strange new noises.
+High noise cancellation hushes my clothes dryer significantly, though occasionally some drones turn into strange new noises.
 If you look at the chart, you’ll see that some noises, for example around 400Hz only receive about 10dB of total attenuation, while at about 1000Hz it’s a 35dB attenuation.
 This means that sounds that span across a number of frequencies can end up getting reduced, but not evenly, leaving you with the occasional weird din.
 In any case, LG’s inclusion of a low and high setting helps individuals who want just a little bit of silence, but not total isolation.
 The ANC here isn’t the worst but it certainly doesn’t make it onto our list of the best noise cancelling true wireless earphones either.

 How does the LG TONE Free FP8 sound?